When conventional English matters

 For editing, I charge $45 per hour in 10-minute increments ($7.50 per ten minutes).
 An initial consult is free, including a demonstration of my work.
 Editing includes style, making passive voice active, writing in your unique voice, consistency of tense, suggesting more flavorful verbs, etc. A full menu of tools to make your writing really shine.

 For simple proof-reading, I charge a penny per word, which is about $5 per single-spaced 12-point page.
 This will not include any editing, only spelling, punctuation, and grammar.
 If I find very few errors, I will give a discount at my discretion.
-If the errors are extreme (more than 20% of the text), I will refuse the work or inform you that it will cost more.
+If the errors are extreme (more than 20% of the text), I may refuse the work or inform you that it will cost more.
 Save money by getting your work as close to convention as you can before sending.